bartuspan/ubik/README.md

 ## Installation

 Ubik components feature raw PHP code that can be loaded as plugins or incorporated directly into your theme using `require_once`.
+Where you put the files or how you integrate them is really up to you.
+Personally I recommend using Gulp and Bower to install and manage Ubik components (but explaining the why and the how is somewhat beyond the scope of this document).
 See [Pendrell](https://github.com/synapticism/pendrell) for examples of usage.